-Section 47 of the Public Procurement Act 2003 (Act 663) as amended enjoins public procurement entities to publish the notices for National Competitive Tenders (NCT) and International Competitive Tenders (ICT), which are open competitive methods..
+Section 47 of the Public Procurement Act 2003 (Act 663) as amended enjoins public procurement entities to publish their notices of National Competitive Tenders (NCT) and International Competitive Tenders (ICT), which are open competitive methods..
 The notices shall be published in at least ONE (1) daily newspaper of wide national circulation and the PPA website.
 The invitation may also be published in a newspaper, relevant trade publication, technical or professional journal of wide international circulation.
 Furthermore, the tenders were required to be opened publicly with signed records of all the read-out information.

-96.14% of all tenders for NCT and ICT were advertised in 2022 as required compared to 97.96% in 2021.
-Additionally, 91.01% were opened publicly in 2022 compared with 94.62% in 2021.
-This is the result of the Entities failing to fully comply with the requirement of advertising tenders on BOTH the PPA website and in a newspaper of wide national circulation.
+98.30% of all tenders for NCT and ICT were advertised publicly as required in 2023 compared to 96.14% in 2022.
+Additionally, 92.89% were opened publicly in 2023 compared with 91.01% in 2022.
+This is the result of the Entities failing to fully comply with the requirement of advertising tenders on BOTH the PPA website and in a newspaper of wide national circulation